Woodrow W. Keeble: Additional honors

 On March 17, 2008, the South Dakota Governor Mike Rounds, before a joint session of the State Congress, officially proclaimed the date to be forever commemorated as Woodrow Wilson Keeble Day in the state of South Dakota.

 On July 23, 2008, North Dakota Governor John Hoeven posthumously presented Keeble with the Theodore Roosevelt Rough Rider Award.
 The award recognizes present or former North Dakotans who achieve national recognition in their fields of endeavor.

-In addition to these awards, numerous regional sites also pay homage to the memory of Woodrow Keeble.
+In addition to these awards, many regional sites also pay homage to the memory of Woodrow Keeble.
 A section of U.S. Highway 12 near Keeble's birthplace in Waubay, South Dakota, is named in his honor.
 A special shelter in Chahinkapa Park in Wahpeton was built in his honor.
 Previous to the Medal of Honor ceremony, the gymnasium at the Wahpeton Indian School, now called the Circle of Nations School, was named for him.
 In May 2008, the school celebrated its 100th anniversary and named a new dormitory for Keeble.
 The State of North Dakota erected a Medal of Honor Memorial in Roosevelt Park in Minot.
 North Dakota has more Medal of Honor recipients, per capita, than any other state.
-A separate pillar was built for Woodrow Keeble.
-It was dedicated during a special celebration on July 4, 2008.
+A separate pillar was built for Keeble and dedicated during a special celebration on July 4, 2008.
 A new Armed Forces Reserve Center in Sioux Falls has also been named for Keeble.